qualityshepherd/brine/assets/posts/vonneguts_8_basics_of_ttrpg_writing.md

 **1. Use the time of a total stranger in such a way that he or she will not feel the time was wasted.**

-Be concise and obvious in your writing.
-Please.
-I read a TON of adventures and settings, and most waste my time... a lot.
-Fuck your umpteen pages of lore and your walls of text and your "what is a RPG" section and your purple prose and run-on sentences.
-Tell me what's going on and get me into the action asap.
-If not I'm out.
-This advice is also partially: _keep the reader reading_.
+Be concise and obvious in writing.
+I read a TON of adventures and settings, and most waste time.
+Maybe don't have umpteen pages of lore or walls of text or a "what is a RPG" section or purple prose or run-on sentences.
+"Have the guts to cut" (another Kurtism).
+If it's not necessary for the running the game give it the axe; get me into the action asap.
+If not you risk losing your reader.
+Kurt's advice seems also to imply: _keep the reader reading_.

 **2. Give the reader at least one character he or she can root for.**